England's Black players face racial abuse after Euro 2020 defeat | Sports-Games

 The opposition Labour Party said Johnson and Patel were guilty of hypocrisy.
 "Leaders' actions and leaders' words and leaders inactions have consequences," Labour leader Keir Starmer said.
 "The prime minister failed to call out the booing so whatever he says today rings hollow."

 While the social media feeds of the players also showed huge levels of support and gratitude from fans for the tournament, the abuse overshadowed the positive messages.
-Britain's Prince William, who is president of the Football Association, said he was sickened.
+Justin Welby, the Archbishop of Canterbury, said those who abused the players must be held accountable and Britain's Prince William, who is president of the Football Association, said he was sickened.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)